VitorCora/MassDeployV1S-WP/README.md

 And click **Create role** to finish it

-# Trend Vision One

-# AWS S3 Bucket
+# AWS S3 Bucket - part 1

 ## Create an AWS S3 Bucket